 Before we discuss the property damage insurance claims process, it is important to understand some basic concepts about home insurance and the types of losses it covers.
 Property insurance provides homeowners with peace of mind to know that their home and its contents are protected in the event of a loss.
 Losses can occur for a variety of reasons, which could include:

 - Wind Storms

-Yet, when a loss does occur, most people are not even sure where to begin the process of filing a claim with their insurance company, let alone what their policy covers and the number of deductibles.
+Yet, when a loss does occur, most people are not even sure where to begin the process of filing a claim with their property insurance company, let alone what their policy covers and the number of deductibles.
 Some people do not even know where to file a claim.

 Why?
 Part of the reason has to do with how homeowners pay for insurance coverage.
 In some cases, when they took out the mortgage on their home, they combined it with other expenses, like property taxes, homeowners’ association dues, and insurance, and have paid these into escrow accounts.